SemMTM/sems-financial-tracker/README.md

 # Finance Tracker - Personal Finance Dashboard
+## Project Overview
-Monthly Finance Tracker is a secure, real-time web application that empowers users to take full control of their personal finances.
+Monthly Finance Tracker is a secure, real-time, full-stack web application that empowers users to take full control of their personal finances.
 Designed with a strong focus on usability, performance, and data privacy, the app provides a streamlined one-page dashboard for tracking income, expenditures, and disposable income in a clear, calendar-driven format.

+This project was built as both a portfolio piece and a production-grade system, emphasizing strong frontend architecture, secure backend API design, and real-world performance considerations.

 Built using React (frontend), Django REST Framework (backend) and PostgreSQL, the system supports full CRUD operations on all financial entries and intelligently handles recurring transactions.
 It also includes features like monthly budgeting, weekly and monthly financial summaries, and dynamic currency symbol formatting — all personalized per user.